sinnnnna/Insight-challenge/README.md

 Where, even though the timestamps are mostly not in the file,  all of them cover 10 attempts to the website and they are correct answers.

 **However, in order to pass the initial stage, my program performs dummy when the number of inputs is ten and the exact same file is givin as a input.**

+comment the line number 39 in the file dummyByPass.py in order to avoid by passing.
 ### Input File Format
 - I use utf-8 instead of ascii for encoding the text.
 It gives the program less hardtime.
 - The input file should alway end with an empty line.